rstyczynski/ansible-fsm/README.md

 During this initial phase of the exercise you just learned critical elements of the system:

-1. State Guard process that takes care of state transitions acting a guardian element
+1. State Guard process that takes care of state transitions acting as a guardian element

 2. Ansible toolchain.fsm roles to interact with the state guard via REST API